Fire and rescue services

 Facilities for changing traveller's cheques and Australian dollars are very limited.

-You must have a local driver's licence.
+After this period you must obtain a local driver's licence.

 Driving in Nigeria is dangerous due to:

 Be alert to security threats, particularly in traffic jams and at traffic lights.
+Keep your doors locked and windows up at all times.

 Expect delays when you travel.
 This can include: